flatironinstitute/finufft/docs/usage.rst

      where sum is over -ms/2 <= k1 <= (ms-1)/2, -mt/2 <= k2 <= (mt-1)/2,

     Inputs:
-     nj     number of sources (int64)
+     nj     number of targets (int64)
-     xj,yj     x,y locations of sources (each a size-nj FLT array) in [-3pi,3pi] fk     FLT complex array of Fourier transform values (size ms*mt, changing fast in ms then slow in mt, as in Fortran) Along each dimension the ordering is set by opts.modeord.
+     xj,yj     x,y locations of targets (each a size-nj FLT array) in [-3pi,3pi] fk     FLT complex array of Fourier transform values (size ms*mt, changing fast in ms then slow in mt, as in Fortran) Along each dimension the ordering is set by opts.modeord.